rajendarreddyj/development-java/README.md

 To run cobertura code coverage analysis to report to coveralls -- requires coveralls token

 `mvn -Dmaven.test.failure.ignore=true clean test cobertura:cobertura coveralls:report`

+To create a maven wrapper go in the main folder of the project and run this command:

+`mvn -N io.takari:maven:wrapper`

+To create a maven wrapper with specific the version of Maven:

+`mvn -N io.takari:maven:wrapper -Dmaven=3.5.2`